kalininalab/ESP_Leak_Analysis/README.md

       python 2-2-SplitByESP.py --splitted-data [C2, C1e] --split-size [8 2, 7 2 1] --Data-suffix [NoATP, D3408]

 * The splitted-data is an optional argument.
 However, if specified, should be one of the following: [C2,C1f] to get access to train and test sets related to C1f and C2.
-* Since in ESP split method the CV has been done based on sequence's indices, we choose train and test resulted from "C1f" split, since this split is based on sequence.
+* Since in ESP paper the data have been split based on enzyme and also CV has been done based on sequence's indices(all related indices to an enzyme fall into same fold of CV), we choose train and test resulted to "C1f" split to create control case for all 1D splits.

 * Example: